 Ranitidine recalls: supply issues

 In recent months most ranitidine 75mg products including Zantac, most supermarket own labeled versions of ranitidine and prescription-only ranitidine were subject to a number of recalls due to possible contamination with N-Nitrosodimethylamine (NDMA), which is classified as ‘probable human carcinogen‘.
 This is a global issue with a number of ranitidine products in the USA containing above the acceptable daily intake of NDMA.
 In the UK investigation is being conducted by The Medicines and Healthcare Regulatory Agency (MHRA).
-This means the supply of ranitidine products will be disrupted in the coming months.
-You can learn more about ranitidine recalls and the link between NDMA and cancer in my separate post.
+The supply of ranitidine products has been disrupted, with no stock availability.
+You can learn more about ranitidine recalls and the link between NDMA and cancer in Ranitidine recalls updates & patient information.

 Some of you may ask: why PPIs are more effective than H2-receptor antagonist?